-I welcome commissions for essays, book reviews, interviews, and feature articles.
+I welcome commissions for essays, book reviews, discussion guides, and interviews.

 I am also available for invited talks as well as hosting, chairing, and participating in events and panels.